pengshm/Capstone-final/README.md

 We trained several algorithms to estimate home prices from neighborhood and location information.
 To be confident our model generalizes, we validated it using repeated train/validation splits (cross-validation) and then tested it on a held-out dataset that the model never saw.

-We selected the model that minimized **typical dollar error (RMSE)**.
-This metric answers:
+We selected the model (GradientBoostingRegressor) that minimized **typical dollar error (RMSE)**.

-**“About how many dollars off is our prediction, on average, with bigger mistakes penalized more?”**
+### Findings

+##Key findings

+-sqft_living and location are the strongest drivers of home prices in California.
+-Models that can learn nonlinear relationships (Random Forest / Gradient Boosting) generally outperform simpler linear regression models.
+-On average, the best model predicts house values within approximately tens of thousands of dollars, with larger errors occurring for very expensive homes.

+##Business interpretation

+-The model is useful for estimating typical house prices across California regions.

+-However, it is less reliable for extremely high-priced neighborhoods, where prices may depend on additional factors not captured in the dataset.

 ## Suggested next steps
 1. **Try log-transforming the target** (price) to reduce skew and improve stability, then transform predictions back.